Assistant Child Care Teacher Certification Program

-- Assistant Child Care Teacher (ACCT) Certification: A Program Planning Guide: This guide has the most current requirements of the Assistant Child Care License and has the competencies matched with the Wisconsin's Model Academic Standards for Family and Consumer Education.
+- Assistant Child Care Teacher (ACCT) Certification: A Program Planning Guide [revised November, 2019]: This guide has the most current requirements of the Assistant Child Care License and has the competencies matched with the Wisconsin's Model Academic Standards for Family and Consumer Sciences Education.
 The competencies identified by the Wisconsin Technical College System in its state approved course also are matched to the units in this new certification publication.
 An available preview of the revised publication includes an introduction to resource units and course outline.

 - Wisconsin's Skill Standards for Child Services: Designed to aid the family and consumer education instructor, work place mentor, and school to work coordinator in delivering the standards necessary for success in the workplace, this work-based learning provides students the opportunity to achieve both technical competencies and vital employability skills for success on the job.